 Apple cider vinegar is a rich source of acetic acid.
 This acid helps to kill the bacteria causing the mouth ulcers and heal it.

-Mix the apple cider vinegar into a glass of water and swish this solution around in your mouth for about one and two minutes.
+- Mix the apple cider vinegar into a glass of water and swish this solution around in your mouth for about one and two minutes.

-Rinse your mouth with plain water.
+- Rinse your mouth with plain water.

 Thanks to its antimicrobial properties help in killing the infections that cause ulcers.

-Crush the alum crystals to get a fine powder.
+- Crush the alum crystals to get a fine powder.